 Wedding hashtags are still going strong, but have you thought about using a wedding Snapchat filter to up your social media game for the big day?
 These graphic overlays add another fun visual element to photo or video Snaps that guests are sure to love.

 Snapchat is especially fun to use at weddings because the pics and clips can give an awesomely candid and intimate look at the celebration as it's unfolding.
-"From the mimosa toast at the start of the day to the sweet images of the bride and groom dancing the night away, you want to capture every special moment," says Alisha Sims of Alisha Sims Photography.
-"People like to feel included in the experience, and Snapchat geofilters make the wedding experience even more personal and involve guests more."
+"From the toast at the start of the day to the sweet images of the bride and groom dancing the night away, you want to capture every special moment," says Alisha White of Alisha White Photography.

 "It's really about listening to what they want," adds designer Rebecca Navarre, who recommends designing geofilters around themes, shared jokes, or the proposal story.

 If you're worried about the temporary nature of Snapchat content when it comes to capturing your wedding day, don't fret.
 Snapchatters can easily save their own Snaps and stories to their Memories, or simply download them to the phone's camera roll and you'll have permanent access.

 How to Create a Wedding Snapchat Geofilter

 When you're deciding how to create the Snapchat wedding filter, you have a few options.
 You can make the filter yourself on your mobile device or computer, commission an artist to create a bespoke design, or go for somewhere in between buy purchasing a customizable template.